 Foster Grandparent Program

-The Foster Grandparent Program is part of Senior Corps, a nationwide program sponsored by the Corporation for National and Community Service and administered locally by the City of Raleigh Community Services Division.
+The Foster Grandparent Program is part of Senior Corps, a nationwide program sponsored by the Corporation for National and Community Service and administered locally by the City of Raleigh Community Engagement Division.

 To be a Foster Grandparent, you must:

 - Meet income guidelines as established by the federal government.

 - Care about children and want to help their individual growth and development.

 - Be physically and mentally able to serve.